Kenn-Teera/Kenn-Teera/README.md

 - Simplicity is the ultimate sophistication.
 - Consistency is what transforms average into excellence.

+#### Song
+- “No one should need a permit to a way of life.” - Full Moon, Full Life

 #### Plan
 - Become **Software Engineer**
 - Create a little **GAME**